Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 	#24.03.16<-

 	#17.04.16->
-	#In case source files of WYSIWYG are used, they will work only if wgWYSIWYGSourceMode is set to true.
+	#In case source files of WYSIWYG/CKeditor are used, they will work only if wgWYSIWYGSourceMode is set to true.
+	#NOTE!
+At this point source- mode of WYSIWYG/Ckeditor does not use resourceloaded of MW.
 	#$wgWYSIWYGSourceMode = true;
 	#17.04.16<-